The Paramedic Council

 and active membership representation.

 The Paramedic Council has the ability to steer and shape the College’s ongoing work and future aspirations by providing a platform for representatives to advocate for their members, ensuring a strong and articulate voice in all that the College does, and by providing a clear and vital communication channel between the College and members.

-The Council will hold regular meetings to discuss regional and national issues, which are important to our members.
-It will play an instrumental part in ensuring that strategy is developed and delivered with membership interests at its heart.
-The Council will be supported by Head Office staff to develop connections with members within their region or sector and build effective member groups and networks.
-It will be the voice of the membership, collecting themes, trends, initiatives and views, ensuring that each and every Council member has the opportunity to articulate, and advocate for, the College member perspective.
+The Council are supported by Head Office staff to develop connections with members within their region or sector and build effective member groups and networks.
+As the voice of the membership, the Council collect themes, trends, initiatives and views.

 Each Member Representative has a term of two years with an option to stand to be elected for a further term of two years.
 Candidates are voted on by full members from the region of the open seat(s).

 Are there any issues you would like to highlight for discussion?
 Click the link below to find out who the Member Representative is for your region and get in touch.

 This year full members from the Eastern Region had the opportunity to stand as Member Representative on the Paramedic Council.
 Click here to find out more about the election process and the successful candidate.

 The Paramedic Council is made up of 14 member representatives, representing 12 geographical areas as well as military and overseas members and student members.
 The geographical regions are well recognised nationally and are mirrored in the College of Paramedics Student Council